Lunar craters: Statistics

 There are at least 1.3 million craters larger than 1 km in diameter; of these, 83,000 are greater than 5 km in diameter, and 6,972 are greater than 20 km in diameter.
+Smaller craters than this are being regularly formed, with a recent NELIOTA survey covering 283.5 hours of observation time discovering that at least 192 new craters of a size of 1.5 to 3 m were created during the observation period.

 Lunar crater categorization

 In 1978, Chuck Wood and Leif Andersson of the Lunar & Planetary Lab devised a system of categorization of lunar impact craters.

-They used a sampling of craters that were relatively unmodified by subsequent impacts, then grouped the results into five broad categories.
+They sampled craters that were relatively unmodified by subsequent impacts, then grouped the results into five broad categories.
 These successfully accounted for about 99% of all lunar impact craters.

 The LPC Crater Types were as follows: